 If the log files of the servers in a machine group are not updated after Logtail configurations for log collection are applied to the machine group, the log files are considered historical log files.
 Logtail does not collect historical log files.
-If log files are updated, Logtail reads the files and collect the log files to Log Service.
+If log files are updated, Logtail reads and collects the files, and then sends the log files to Log Service.
 For more information about how to collect historical log files, see Import historical logs.

 Logtail registers event listeners to monitor directories from which log files are collected.
-The event listeners pool the log files under the directories on a regular basis to ensure the timeliness and stability of log collection.
-In Linux-based servers, Inotify is used to monitor the directories and pool log files.
+The event listeners pool the log files in the directories on a regular basis to ensure the timeliness and stability of log collection.
+For Linux-based servers, Inotify is used to monitor the directories and pool log files.

 Read log files

-- When Logtail reads a log file for the first time, it checks the size of the file.
+- The first time Logtail reads a log file, Logtail checks the size of the file.

 - If the file size is less than 1 MB, Logtail reads the file from the beginning of the file.

-- If the file size is greater than 1 MB, Logtail reads from the last 1 MB of data in the file.
+- If the file size is greater than 1 MB, Logtail reads the file from the last 1 MB of data in the file.

-- If Logtail has read the log file, it reads the file from the last checkpoint.
+- If Logtail read the log file, Logtail reads the file from the previous checkpoint.

 - Logtail can read up to 512 KB of data at a time.
-Make sure that the size of every log entry in a log file is limited to 512 KB.
+Make sure that the size of every log entry in a log file does not exceed 512 KB.

 Process log entries

-- Split each log entry into multiple lines
+- Split a log entry into multiple lines

 If you specify a regular expression to match the first line of a log entry, Logtail splits the log entry into multiple lines based on the regular expression.
-If such a regular expression is not specified, a single log line is processed as a log entry.
+If the regular expression is not specified, a single log line is processed as a log entry.

 - Parse log entries

-Logtail parses every log entry based on the collection mode that is specified in the Logtail configurations for log collection.Note If you configure complex regular expressions, Logtail may consume excessive CPU resources.
-Therefore, we recommend that you configure efficient regular expressions.If a log entry fails to be parsed, Logtail handles the log entry based on whether the Drop Failed to Parse Logs switch is turned on in the Logtail configurations for log collection:
+Logtail parses each log entry based on the collection mode that is specified in the Logtail configurations for log collection.Note If you configure complex regular expressions, Logtail may consume an excessive number of CPU resources.
+We recommend that you configure efficient regular expressions.If a log entry fails to be parsed, Logtail fixes the issue based on the setting of the Drop Failed to Parse Logs parameter in the Logtail configurations for log collection.